TahaJamil37/TwoTier-Infra-Terraform/README.md

-# AWS 2-Tier Architecture with Terraform
+# Terraform AWS Infrastructure Documentation

 This project provisions a **highly available, secure, and scalable AWS infrastructure** using **modular Terraform**.
 It includes a **custom VPC**, **Public & Private Subnets**, **ALB**, **Auto Scaling**, **EC2 Instances**, **RDS**, **IAM Roles**, **Route 53**, and **CloudFront** with **ACM**.